cul-2016/site/README.md

 <img src="https://user-images.githubusercontent.com/16775804/35849016-146471d6-0b18-11e8-91a1-f0a9b040c330.png" width=200px />

 They are also a sign that something is editable.
+Ignore the arrow icon, it is not in use at the moment and so won't do anything.
 Rather than deleting something by clicking the trash can icon, try double clicking the content to get the dotted box.
 If you do accidentally click the trash icon and you want to recreate what you deleted look where it used to be for something like this: